Discussing these issues like any other health topics

 of cancers, or some kinds of migraine headaches.

-blood pressure that's under control, she can sometimes use the Pill under
+pressure that's under control, she can sometimes use the Pill under a doctor's

-a doctor's supervision.
-Girls who have had unexplained vaginal bleeding (bleeding
+supervision.
+Girls who have had unexplained vaginal bleeding (bleeding that is not

 Where Are Birth Control Pills Available?